Eye Problems, Non-Injury

 People who have diabetes are at risk for a vision problem called diabetic retinopathy , which is a complication of having high blood sugar over a long time.
 People who have diabetes need regular eye examinations so that the early stages of diabetic retinopathy can be detected and in some cases treated.
 They also need to keep their blood sugar levels as close to normal as possible to prevent blood vessel damage from long-term high blood sugar.

 It is important to protect your children's vision.
-Regular eye examinations identify problems early and corrective measures can be taken.
+Regular eye examinations identify problems early, and corrective measures can be taken.
 Watching a lot of television, playing video games, or frequent computer use can decrease your child's natural blink reflex, which can cause dry, red, and irritated eyes.
+Do not let you child use laser pointers or laser toys.
+These can cause permanent eye damage if the laser is pointed at the eye.
 Most vision problems are noticed first by the parents.
 See tips for spotting eye problems in your child.

 For tips on how to prevent eye infections, see the topic Pink Eye.